SmartData-Polito/odysseus/docs/source/odysseus_modules/simulator/index.rst

 - Parameters list:

    - **city**, string
+      - Name of the city used in simulation
    - **data_source_id**, string
+      - Name of the data source used for building the data scenario
    - **sim_scenario_name**, string
       - Name of the output folder where results and eventually figures will be saved.
    - **save_history**, boolean